pylinc/Quotes/DEPLOYMENT.md

 ### 5. Deploy

+1. **Before clicking "Create Web Service"**, make sure:
+   - Plan is set to **"Free"** (not Starter or Pro)
+   - All environment variables are added

-Click "Create Web Service" or "Apply" and wait for the deployment to complete.
+2. Click **"Create Web Service"** and wait for the deployment to complete (5-10 minutes)

+3. If you see a payment prompt:
+   - Go back and check that you selected the **"Free"** plan
+   - Blueprint deployments sometimes default to paid plans - use Manual Deployment instead

 ## Important Notes